department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 <div class="va-introtext">

 After you’ve applied for VA health care, we’ll send you a letter in the mail to let you know if your application has been approved.
-Find out what happens next.
+Find out when to expect your letter—and what to do next.

 </div>